 The T-PESS Professional Development Plan constitutes three main parts:

 Throughout the course of the evaluation cycle, your advisor should monitor, evaluate, and provide constructive feedback on the progress and attainment of your individual performance goals.
-However, crucial points during the year, such as during the professional developments plan's creation, the Mid-year Progress Meeting, and the End-of-Year Performance Discussion, will also provide opportunities to formally address your progress and adjust your strategy as needed.
+However, crucial points during the year, such as during the professional developments plan's creation, the Mid-Year Conference, and the End-of-Year Performance Discussion, will also provide opportunities to formally address your progress and adjust your strategy as needed.

 When using the rubric to self-assess at the beginning of the year, you should gain a clear idea of the highest-priority areas on which to base your improvement goals (Marshall, 2009; Ross & Bruce, 2005).
 Goals will be easier to achieve if they are based on an authentic self-assessment with unambiguous outcomes that are moderately difficult, yet achievable in the near future.
 The result of the self-assessment is one data point on which to identify goal opportunities.
 Other data sources on which to base improvement goals should come from campus improvement plans, district strategies and priorities, and past feedback from peers and appraisers.

 It is strongly encouraged to set improvement goals using the SMART (O'Neill, et.al, 2006) criteria.
 The acronym, SMART, embodies the fundamental practices necessary for achieving increased motivation and improving the odds that you will actually accomplish your set of goals.
 The Goal Setting Form is designed in such a way as to emphasize setting goals using the SMART criteria: